marcosortiz/iot-water-tank-workshop/docs/instructions/4-iot-events.md

 ![](../imgs/lab4/fig6.png)

 <details>
-    <summary>Your detector model has 3 states: Initializing, Normal and Dangerous (click for details).</summary>
+    <summary>1.
+Your detector model has 3 states: Initializing, Normal and Dangerous (click for details).</summary>

 1. **Initializing:** After you publish your detector mode, whenever it receives the first input data, it will go to the initializing state.
 The state has 2 events:
    1. **OnEnter:** Whenever the detector model enters this state, it initializes the following variables: